Are you frustrated with your Facebook ad campaign? Do you feel like you aren’t getting as many conversions as you thought you were going to?

 It’s a great attention grabbing headline.
 The headline is simple, “Start your Facebook store,” and there’s just one line of copy on the ad.

-This is the landing page that you land on when you click the ad.
+This is the post-click landing page that you land on when you click the ad.

-Want to get more clickthroughs on your Facebook ads, align them withed and optimized landing pages and watch your CTR skyrocket.
+Want to get more clickthroughs on your Facebook ads, align them with targeted and optimized post-click landing pages and watch your CTR skyrocket.